Allegheny-Computer-Science-203-S2020/cs203-S2020-lab1-starter/README.md

-# cs203-S2020-lab1-solution
+# cs203-S2020-lab1-starter

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the solution for Laboratory 1 in Computer Science 203.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter for Laboratory 1 in Computer Science 203.
 As part of this assignment, you should answer all of the questions in the `report.md` file, furnishing evidence of your contributions to the project.
 Students who have questions about this task should talk with a student technical